Integrated Funding Scheme - Arm 1: Translational and Clinical Research

 Within the overall parameters of the call, applications of various length, size and cost are welcome.
 Applicants should be mindful that applications often fail at the assessment stage because they are considered overambitious.

 Applicants will need to show they have considered the relevance and impact of their work on groups with protected characteristics.
-Those developing trials should be aware of and consider the INCLUDE Ethnicity Framework – Trial Forge, to help support the improvement of trial deliver for under-served groups.
+Those developing trials should be aware of and consider the INCLUDE Ethnicity Framework – Trial Forge, to help support the improvement of trial delivery for under-served groups.

 Engagement with relevant stakeholders, and especially service provider organisations, is strongly encouraged throughout the research process to maximise the potential for knowledge exchange and impact.

 Applicants should demonstrate how public research partners will be involved over the course of the project.
 Health and Care Research Wales expects appropriate and well-designed involvement of public research partners in the research it supports, so please refer to the UK Standards for Public Involvement in Research.
-It is essential in the application form to show plans for involving public research partners at each appropriate stage of the research project life cycle.
+It is essential in application form to show plans for involving public research partners at each appropriate stage of the research project life cycle.

 All applicants will be required to produce a dissemination plan that shows clearly how the key messages from the research will be effectively communicated to relevant audiences, including policymakers, service providers, service users, carers and researchers.